ACCEL INTRO ASTRONOMY 2: ASTR 1040, Section 010 (4 credit hours) Spring 2008

 Exams & Grading:

-Your final grade will be based on three in-class mid-term exams counting 45% overall (40 minutes each, closed book and closed notes, plus reminder sheet), the homework problem sets to be turned in counting 20%, and the final exam (comprehensive in content) counting 25% (2 hours, closed book and closed notes).
+Your final grade will be based on three in-class mid-term exams counting 45% overall (50 minutes each, closed book and closed notes, plus reminder sheet), the homework problem sets to be turned in counting 20%, and the final exam (comprehensive in content) counting 25% (2.5 hours, closed book and closed notes).
 All exams and the final will be based on the required readings from Cosmic Perspective and on the content of the lectures.
-The clicker in-class responses and discussion contributions will count for 10%.
+The clicker in-class responses and discussion contributions, plus observing reports, will count for 10%.
 Regular attendance at both lectures and recitations is essential and required.
 Collaborative group work is encouraged.

-Exam Dates: (in recitations) Exam 1: Mon Feb 18, Exam 2: Mon Mar 17, Exam 3: Mon Apr 21, Final Exam (Comprehensive): Mon May 5, 1:30pm-4:00pm (final only in Duane G-131).
-Each of the in-class exams will consist of a mixture of multiple-choice, true-false, and essay and quantitative analysis questions.
+Exam Dates: (all in Duane G-130) Exam 1: Thur Feb 15; Exam 2: Thur Mar 15; Exam 3: Thur Apr 19; Final Exam (Comprehensive): Wed May 9, 4:30pm-7:00pm.
+Each in-class exam will consist of a mixture of multiple-choice, true-false, and essay and quantitative analysis questions.
 You are expected to take all three in-class exams; unexcused absences count as an `F'.
 Absences will be excused only for a very good reason (such as a verifiable illness or emergency), and only when confirmed in writing not later than one week after the absence.
 There will be no makeup exams!

 Reviewing: Review problem sets will be handed out in class about one week before each in-class exam, to help organize your own thinking about the material within each grouping of topics.
-There will also be optional evening review sessions before each exam and before the final.
+There will also be optional review sessions on Wed early evenings before each exam and before the final.

 Grades: We shall grade all exams on a curve, with an average class grade of 2.7 to 2.8 (out of 4.0).
-All your grades can be reviewed on course CULearn site.
+All your grades can be reviewed on the course D2L site.

 Observatory Nights:

-Six nights are scheduled throughout the semester at Sommers-Bausch observatory so that you can work on projects centered on deep-sky objects.
-Dates: 1: Tues Jan 22; 2: Thur Feb 7; 3: Mon Feb 25; 4: Wed Mar 12; 5: Thur Apr 3; 6: Wed Apr 23.
-Sign up for two nights, one in group 1-3, second in group 4-6.
+Seven nights are scheduled throughout the semester at Sommers-Bausch observatory so that you can work on projects centered on deep-sky objects.
+Dates: 1: Thur Jan 25; 2: Thur Feb 8; 3: Wed Feb 21; 4: Tues Mar 6; 5: Mon Mar 12; 6: Wed Apr 4; 7: Tues Apr 24.
+We will use sign up sheets for each night.

-Planetarium: The class meets in Fiske Planetarium Theater on three occasions -- Thur Feb 8, Thur Feb 28, Thur Apr 10 -- instead of in Duane G-131.
+Planetarium: The class meets in Fiske Planetarium Theater on several occasions, to be announced, instead of in Duane G-130.
 Go directly to Fiske on those days.
 Please do not arrive late, because that will interfere with other people's adaptation to the dark.